J-1 Visa Business Development Analyst Jobs

 Confirm the role avoids the two-year home residency requirement

-Certain J-1 participants are subject to the two-year home-country physical presence requirement under INA Section 212(e), which prevents immediate H-1B or green card applications after your program ends.
+Certain J-1 participants are subject to the two-year home-country physical presence requirement under INA Section 212(e), which prevents immediate H-1B visa or green card applications after your program ends.
 USCIS can confirm whether your specific situation triggers this requirement before you accept an offer.

 Align your offer letter language with DOL training standards